Full Name: Alan Stuart Bottomley

 Subsequently I was seconded to CSR Research Laboratories in Sydney to

 work on an industrial version of the machine.
-(Worked with
+(At CSR I worked with

 One year later a very sophisticated, computer-controlled machine was